jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 For admob to work on IOS it's best to make sure you are doing the following things:

-* Make sure you project is using the latest libgdx version
+* Make sure you project is using the latest libGDX version

 * Make sure you are on the latest RoboVM